sodadata/docs/soda-cloud/roles-and-rights.md

 [Go further](#go-further)<br />
 <br />

-The roles that define who has access to the organzation's Soda Cloud account are **Admin** and **User**.
+The roles that define who has access to the organization's Soda Cloud account are **Admin** and **User**.
 The following table outlines the rights of each role.

 | Rights                                                                 | Admin | User |
 |------------------------------------------------------------------------|-------|------|